Nissan Leaf: Europe

 European Leafs are offered in the following trim lines: Visia, Acenta, N-Connecta, and Tekna.

 The N-Connecta adds from Acenta an intelligent around view monitor with moving object detection and front and rear parking sensors, part synthetic leather and cloth trim, heat pack with heated seats and heated steering wheel, 43 centimetre (17 inch) alloy wheels, and privacy glass.

 Tekna adds from N-Connecta ProPILOT Advanced Driver Assistance System, Bose speakers, part leather seats with Ultrasuede trim, LED fog lamps with cornering function, and electronic parking brake.

 North America

 The North American Leafs were initially sold in S, SV and SL trim lines.
 In 2018, for the 2019 model year, the S Plus, SV Plus, and SL Plus trims were added.
 The S and SV trim levels can be had with either the Leaf or Leaf Plus battery pack.
 The SL is only available in the Leaf Plus configuration.

 The Mexican model arrived on 24 August 2018 as a 2019 model, and was offered in S, SL, and SL Bitono trim lines.

-Production and future plans
+Production

 In celebration of World EV Day, 9 September 2020, Nissan marked the production of the 500,000th LEAF.

 UK production ceased in March 2024, after 270,000 units produced in Sunderland plant, both generations included.